 Overall, the foods and meal plans focus on:

 "Smart" carbohydrates.
 These don't raise your blood sugar as much as other foods.
-On the plan, you’ll need to limit or avoid high-GI foods (like white bread, white rice, and certain fruits).
+On the plan, you’ll need to limit or avoid high-GI foods (like white bread, white rice, and certain fruits) and emphasize whole grains, beans, legumes, fruit, and starchy vegetables.

 Level of Effort: Medium